How to see the last 'super blood wolf moon' lunar eclipse for 18 years

-Things are going to get a little weird in the night sky the evening of Sunday, Jan.
+There's going to be a legitimately good reason to howl at the moon on the evening of Sunday, Jan.
 20 (or the early morning of Monday, Jan.
-21 in Europe), but don't worry.
+21 in Europe).
+Don't worry, you're not going to grow fur or claws.
 It's just some rare cosmic geometry that will turn a big ol' full moon a spooky shade of crimson for a spell.

 Three elements make a "super blood wolf moon," but the part that makes it so rare it happens only three times this century is the least impressive.
 A "wolf moon" is simply the folk name for a moon that happens in the month of January.